Your Filing Fines Are Adding Up

 Act now: stop the clock today

 Four quick steps that stop the penalties climbing.
-The first three take minutes, the fourth hands it to someone who files fast.
+The first three take minutes, the fourth hands it to someone who files fast, even if your records are a mess.

 - Check the public register for the year of accounts that is overdue, and whether the CT600 is also due